1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 ## Settings
 The specific settings of the machine are -due to the fact that it's closed source now- 'unknown'.
-However, now that the first `update.swu` file is available, it's possible to investigate that one.
+However, when the first `update.swu` file became available, it was possible to investigate that one.

+??? info "Investigating The `update.swu` File Is Only Possible Up To FW v3.0.3"

+    Anycubic decided to change certain parts of the firmware (?) and with firmware v3.0.5 they now use precompiled binary files called `firmware.bin` instead of the `update.swu` files as before.
+    So now it's not possible anymore (afaik!) to investigate the settings as easy as it was when SWU-files had been used.

 ??? info "Special Thanks To [lpi](https://github.com/lpi)!"